informatics-isi-edu/deriva-docker/README.md

 # Containerized DERIVA

 This project provides a fully containerized deployment of the [DERIVA platform](https://www.isi.edu/isr/research-areas/the-deriva-platform/), including core web services, database, message broker, logging, and monitoring — all orchestrated using Docker Compose.

+#### IMPORTANT NOTE: This is unsupported BETA software and is not intended for production use.

 ---